onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-06-13-2025.md

 * <ins>Cryptography</ins>
-  - Proof of Possession: prepare for updating the staking process:
+  - Proof of Possession:
-    - update and review of the bootstrapping utility (review still ongoing)
+    - merge all PRs and core-contract updates on TN/MN
-    - update and merge the core-contracts changes
+    - Roll out PoP to testnet and mainnet
-    - docs and announcements
+      - Addressed issues that came up during the rollout
-  - SPoCK aggregation: finished analysing the PoP-based security proof in Boneh-Drijvers-Neven 2018 and Ristenpart 2006 (BLS multi-signatures)
+  - SPoCK: sketch a PoP-based proof of (simple) SPoCK unforgeabilty - sketch a KOSK-based proof of multi-SPoCK
-  - Passkeys: continue the implementation review and adding suggestions
+  - Passkeys: continue review and implementation

 **This sprint**